-- Sandostatin LAR /octreotide acetate for injectable suspension: Sandostatin LAR Depot and octreotide acetate for injectable suspension are indicated in patients who have responded to and tolerated Sandostatin Injection/octreotide acetate injection for: in whom initial treatment with Sandostatin Injection/octreotide acetate injection have been shown to be effective and tolerated. - Long-term maintenance therapy in acromegalic patients who have had an inadequate response to surgery and/or radiotherapy, or for whom surgery and/or radiotherapy is not an option.
+- Sandostatin LAR /octreotide acetate for injectable suspension: Sandostatin LAR Depot and octreotide acetate for injectable suspension are indicated in patients who have responded to and tolerated Sandostatin Injection/octreotide acetate injection for: - Long-term maintenance therapy in acromegalic patients who have had an inadequate response to surgery and/or radiotherapy, or for whom surgery and/or radiotherapy is not an option.
 The goal of treatment in acromegaly is to reduce GH and IGF-1 levels to normal. - Long-term treatment of the severe diarrhea and flushing episodes associated with metastatic carcinoid tumors. - Long-term treatment of the profuse watery diarrhea associated with vasoactive intestinal peptide (VIP)secreting tumors.